mishrajiharsh219/mishrajiharsh219/README.md

 - 🔭 I’m currently working on [newsify](https://github.com/mishrajiharsh219/newsify)
 - 🌱 I’m currently learning Data Structure and Algorithms
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on any interesting project
 - 🤔 I’m looking for help with competitive programming.
 - 📫 How to reach me:[Linkedn](https://www.linkedin.com/in/harsh-mishra-15ab1419b/)
 - 😄 Pronouns: He/his